Microring resonators with external optical feedback for time delay reservoir computing: Conclusions

 \section{Conclusions}

 Here we investigated numerically the capability of a passive silicon MRR with delayed optical feedback to operate as a versatile computational unit in time-delay RC.
 This work is in line with other time-delayed passive reservoirs already studied \cite{Vinckier2015,SESAM_2014}.
 While in those works the virtual nodes were coupled exploiting a temporal mismatch between the mask duration and the cavity delay, in our approach the virtual nodes are coupled via both the MRR dynamics and the feedback connectivity.
-In our configuration, we exploited the free carrier nonlinearity timescales, by selecting an external cavity delay and an encoding information duration of the same time scale (1 ns).
-This value can be adjusted to even lower values, to speed up the computation but at the expense of worse performance, or to higher values (e.g. a few ns), to improve the performance.
+MRRs have very small footprint, which makes them ideal candidates for scalable photonic RC integrated configurations.
+Designs with multiple coupled elements appear very prominent for enhanced dynamical response \cite{Mancinelli2014}.
+Moreover, by exploiting different resonant conditions, wavelength division multiplexing can be also supported.
+In the present study, we exploited the free carrier nonlinearity timescales, by selecting an external cavity delay and an encoding information duration of the same time scale (1 ns).
+This delay can be tuned to lower values to speed up computations, or to higher values to increase the number of virtual nodes.
 To test the computational properties of MRR in time-delay RC, we computed various benchmark tasks that have memory requirements.
 We showed that Narma 10 task can be solved efficiently, by operating the MRR in a linear regime and in presence of strong feedback, while using photodetection as the only source of signal nonlinear transformation.
 For the Mackey-Glass prediction task, we exploited both the MRR nonlinearity and the external cavity memory, to obtain the lowest prediction error.
 Finally, for the Santa Fe prediction task, we demonstrated that the MRR nonlinearity acts as a sufficient source of memory, eliminating the need for the external cavity, in agreement with the experimental results found in \cite{Borghi_MRR}.